 Future of Mississauga Real Estate

 As the general public, and Mississauga real estate agents know, the 2017 housing market in Mississauga was exceptionally strong.
 Prices were rising and inventory was very low.

-The current market is seeing an upswing and according to the TREB, home sales are expected to be up relative to 2017, in the second half of this year.
+The current market is seeing an upswing and according to the TREB, home sales are expected to be up this year.

 As a Mississauga real estate agent with a complete understanding of the market and how it operates, Evelyn Lacerda is a salient market watcher.
 With the Canadian economy on good footing and with mortgage rates remaining relatively low, Mississauga real estate agents are confident in the Mississauga real estate market.